charuwts/bible-studies/1_peter_a.md

       * through faith and patience
     * The kingdom of God - 1Co 6:9-10, Gal 5:21
   3 How it fits
+    * This inheritance is incorruptible and reserved in heaven, it is very tightly associated with their future hope

+* In regards to Hope
+  1 About it
+    * Hope deferred makes the heart sick - Pro 13:12
+  2 What it includes
+  3 How it fits

+* In regards to the Prophets
+  1 About it
+  2 What it includes
+  3 How it fits

+* In regards to the "Sanctify the Lord God in your hearts" 1 About it
+    Regarded as Holy - Lev 10:3
+    The Lord is the one that sanctifies - Lev 20:7-8 Lev 22:32, Isa 5:16, 8:13
+  2 What it includes
+  3 How it fits

 #### Application